TechActivate781/randomprojects/README.md

 ## PRNG-Guesser
 An app that has a PRNG (Pseudo Random Number Generator) to generate a number, which the user will attempt to guess.

+## Rock-Paper-Scissors
+A simple game of rock, paper, and scissors